 The Council has a business planning process that is designed to align service activity and objectives to its strategic priorities.
-Service Plans align with the priorities for Cabinet Members.
+Service Plans align with the Council priorities.
 A quarterly performance monitoring process tracks progress against the Council's priorities and to highlight any potential risks and issues in achieving these.

-The Council's Executive Management Team (EMT) and Cabinet Members have the responsibility for formulating the Council's medium term financial strategy in order to ensure that adequate resources are available to meet the Council's objectives.
+The Council's Corporate Management Team (CMT) which includes Executive Members has the responsibility for formulating the Council's medium term financial strategy in order to ensure that adequate resources are available to meet the Council's objectives.

-Cabinet receives regular budget monitoring reports in addition to the Portfolio Leadership Teams.
+CMT receives regular budget monitoring reports in addition to the Portfolio Leadership Teams.
 The Council's corporate systems for producing this information have been developed to provide timely and accurate reports for services and the Council as a whole on a consistent basis.

-Performance management information about key objectives is also provided regularly to Cabinet members and may also be considered by Members at the Overview and Scrutiny Management Committee.
+Performance management information about key objectives is also provided regularly to Executive members and may also be considered by Members at the Overview and Scrutiny Management Committee.